archaeology/archaeology/README.md

 - [CRAN Task View for Archaeological Science](https://github.com/benmarwick/ctv-archaeology): An annotated list of packages for the R programming language that are useful for archaeology
 - [zooaRch](https://github.com/cran/zooaRch): the CRAN zooaRch package, Analytical Tools for Zooarchaeological Data
 - [tipom](https://bitbucket.org/iosa/tipom): R package for typometry
 - [Archie](https://github.com/archiedb/archie) An open source digitial inventory system designed for field and lab use by archelogists.
+- [field-photographs](https://github.com/anatolian/field-photographs): Android apps that ease photograph file management on archaeological projects.
+Mentionned in Roosevelt et al. [Excavation is Digitization: Advances in Archaeological Practice](https://dx.doi.org/10.1179/2042458215Y.0000000004)